esbmc/esbmc/BUILDING.md

 cd esbmc && mkdir build && cd build && cmake .. -GNinja -DBUILD_TESTING=On -DENABLE_REGRESSION=On -DBUILD_STATIC=${ESBMC_STATIC:-ON} $ESBMC_CLANG -DBoolector_DIR=$PWD/../../boolector-release -DZ3_DIR=$PWD/../../z3 -DENABLE_MATHSAT=On -DMathsat_DIR=$PWD/../../mathsat -DENABLE_YICES=ON -DYices_DIR=$PWD/../../yices -DC2GOTO_SYSROOT=/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk -DBitwuzla_DIR=$PWD/../../bitwuzla-release -DCMAKE_INSTALL_PREFIX:PATH=$PWD/../../release
 ```

 Note, this command uses the ESBMC_CLANG and ESBMC_STATIC variables set in the section on preparing Clang.
+Note also that if you want to enable the debug mode, i.e., the internal assertions in ESBMC, you must add the option `-DCMAKE_BUILD_TYPE=Debug`.

-Finally, we can trigger the build process, by using the following command:
+Finally, we can trigger the build process by using the following command:

 ```
 cmake --build . && ninja install